shannonmoeller/ygor/README.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url] [![Tip][amazon-img]][amazon-url]

 Task runner.
-For when `npm run` isn't enough and `grunt`, `gulp`, et al. are too much.
-Node is the CLI.
-To run a task, pass the `name` as the first argument.
+For when `npm run` isn't enough and everything else is too much.

 ## Install

     $ npm install --save-dev ygor

 ## Usage

+Node is the CLI.
+To run a task, pass the task name as an argument.

     node <script> [task]